 What to do when someone dies

 If you have just lost a loved one, please accept our heartfelt condolences.
-We recognise this is an extremely difficult time for you and that it can be hard to know what to do when grief takes over.
+We recognise this may be an extremely difficult time for you and that it can be hard to know what to do when someone dies.
 Our role is to make the funeral process as straightforward as possible so you have one less thing to worry about.
 The following is a detailed step-by-step process, with additional information available in our downloadable PDF guide.

 If there is no post mortem examination, you will need to book an appointment at your local Registration (or ‘Register’) Office within five days of the death.
 Local Registration Offices can get very busy so our advice is to do this as soon as possible.
 If you can’t get an appointment at your nearest office, you should be able to get one at another nearby location.

 In Essex, the nearest offices to our branches are in: Braintree, Colchester, Clacton, Dunmow, Halstead, Harwich and Witham.
 To book an appointment, call 0345 603 7632 or email firstname.lastname@example.org; visit the Essex County Council website for further information.

 Registering a death in Suffolk

 In Suffolk, the Ipswich office can be contacted on 0345 607 2050 or email email@example.com; the Sudbury office can be called on 0345 607 2080 or email firstname.lastname@example.org.
 Visit the Suffolk County Council website for further information.